sonoff2/goodreads-rebot/README.md

 This bot fetches posts from a specified subreddit, searches for book titles mentioned by users in {{double braces}}, queries a database to find info on those books, and replies to the posts with additional details.

+This is a revamp of [Goodreads-bot](https://github.com/rodohanna/reddit-goodreads-bot), that first launched but died after Goodreads shut down API access.
+This version relies on a private database.

 ## How it Works

 The bot has a 3-step workflow: